dzekelid/recommendations/_listings/azure-advisor/subscriptions-subscriptionid-providers-microsoft-advisor-recommendations-get.md

 ---
 swagger: "2.0"
 info:
-  title: Azure Advisor API
+  title: Azure Advisor API List Recommendations
-  description: Azure Advisor is a personalized recommendation engine that helps you
+  description: Obtains cached recommendations for a subscription.
+The recommendations
-    follow Azure best practices.
-It analyzes your Azure resource configuration and usage telemetry, then provides recommendations that can reduce costs and improve the performance, security, and reliability of your applications.
+    are generated or computed by invoking generateRecommendations.
   version: "2017-04-19"
 host: management.azure.com
 basePath: /